fmantz/sudoku/README.md

 ## Update: Version 0.4

 Finally, I made two changes.
 However, the performance did not improve.
 The speed of the Rust version did not change or got minimal faster.
-The speed of the Scala version got a bit worser.
+The speed of the Scala version got a bit worse.
 The memory consumption of the Rust version nearly did not change but the memory consumption of the Scala version improved due to the second change.
 I did following two small changes: